Naturally Daily

 Below are some steps you can take to pull yourself together when you are suffering from burnout:

-1. Make Changes in Work Environment
+1. Make Changes in the Work Environment

 This might sound simple, yet having a physical change in your work environment may give your mood an instant boost to recover your work motivation.